UCEEB/Distributed-building-identification/README.md

 Identify building thermodynamic models in a distributed manner.

 # Requirements
-The repository contents was created using following software:
+The repository contents were created using following software:
  * Matlab R2020a (necessary toolboxes are listed in the demo example file)
  * EnergyPlus 9.1.0